-Nelson College London has undergone a partial review visit in November 2016 by the Quality Assurance Agency for Higher Education (QAA).
+Nelson College London has undergone a full review visit in September 2017 by the Quality Assurance Agency for Higher Education (QAA).
 The QAA report confirms that the College meets the relevant expectations under the scope of the review.
 The College has prepared and submitted to the QAA an action plan in response to the findings of the report.

 The QAA final report is available at: QAA report